Ruling Passion – A Musical Comedy About Richard III

 1974 ...
 A few years later but BB had Deborah and Dennis discuss it again.
 This time it was in Windsor, Ontario where she was working to promote the “ANN ARBOR BLUES & JAZZ FESTIVAL IN EXILE”.
 Musician-Dennis was there playing on the bill with two of his musical mentors and teachers BB King and Robert Jr. Lockwood (later aka Robert Lockwood).

-A great success of the landmark weekend earned kudos all ’round.
-Here’s headliner BB getting his congrats in a hug from promoter Deborah.
+The great success of the landmark weekend … earned kudos all ’round.
+Here’s headliner BB getting “Congrats” … and a hug from promoter Deborah.
 DEBORAH OSMENT BB KING AT ANN ARBOR BLUES FEST crop 12 28

-1987 … Talk of writing the play continued but it would be years later … when Deborah and Dennis got serious.
+1987 … Talk of writing the play … “Ruling Passion” continued.
+But it would be years later … that Deborah and Dennis got serious.
 This time it was in February of ’87.
-That’s when BB King flew us to New York City to join him and Deborah as his guests for his induction to the Rock and Roll Hall of Fame.
+That’s when BB King flew us to New York City to join him and Deborah … as his guests for his induction to the Rock and Roll Hall of Fame.

 Rock Hall BB King award (2) a